hrithik73/expo-starter/README.md

 A react native expo template configured with commonly used libarary to start your app developement with ease

-### To start a new project just run the following command
+#### To start a new project just run the following command

 ```bash
 npx create-react-native-app --template https://github.com/hrithik73/expo-starter
 ```

+### Features and Libaries

+- React Navigation
+- Nativewind for styling
+- Redux Toolkit
+- Absolute Import